 Does having a credit card hurt your score?

 Properly managing your credit cards is actually a good way to improve your credit score.
 Especially when you are first starting out, you need to build a credit history.
-Paying off your monthly credit card on time will help you build a positive credit history.
+Paying off your monthly credit card on time may help you build a positive credit history.

 Do I need a high income to have a high credit score?